alexvoss/mkdocs-material-fork/docs/tutorials/blogs.md

 index pages for the categories.
 In addition, when using tagging, you can also create tag index pages.

-Navigaton by _author_ helps users to find posts by a specific user when there are more than one.
-Each author index page lists posts by that author in reverse chronological order and can provice more information about them.
+Navigation by _author_ helps users to find posts by a specific user when there are more than one.
+Each author index page lists posts by that author in reverse chronological order and can provide more information about them.

 Finally, an _RSS feed_ allows users to subscribe to a blog so that they get notified when you publish new posts.
 RSS Feed readers are often used to access